-Michael Romano and Romano Brands Fine Wines have ventured into a new line of fine wines from the Loire Valley of France named Liberté.
+Michael Romano and Romano Brands Fine Wines have ventured into a prestigious line of fine wines from the Loire Valley of France named Liberté.

 Liberté translates into English as FREEDOM!